 The first skyscrapers were built in the late 1800s using structural steel, but how is it made?
-The process produces a mixture of iron and carbon fused together with one or more other metals or nonmetals to create a substance that is 1000 times stronger than the element iron.
+The process creates a mixture of iron and carbon fused together with one or more other metals or nonmetals to create a substance that is 1000 times stronger than the element iron.

-Read about the different chemical compositions of structural steel today to determine how different elements impact the structure of the new mixture, steel on the website below:
+Read about the different chemical compositions of structural steel today to determine how different elements impact the structure of the new mixture, steel: